MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/suggested-skills.md

 ## Business planning skills

-During the Ready phase, technical staff create a migration landing zone capable of hosting, operating, and governing workloads that have been migrated to the cloud.
+During the Ready phase, technical staff creates a migration landing zone capable of hosting, operating, and governing workloads that have been migrated to the cloud.
 These learning paths can help you develop the necessary skills:

 - [Create an Azure account](/learn/modules/create-an-azure-account).
 The first step to using Azure is to create an account.
 Your account holds the Azure services you provision and handles your personal settings, like identity, billing, and preferences.
 - [Azure portal](/learn/modules/tour-azure-portal).
 Tour the Azure portal features and services, and customize the portal.